bricker0/choropleth_map/README.md

 - [X] Create a directory on you local machine to keep all of these files
 - [X] Find and download SDG data
 - [X] Clean the data in Excel
+We still need to:
+- [ ] Open data in QGIS and join with CSV with SHP files
+- [ ] Categorize the data to make the map
+- [ ] Export as a JPG for a static map
+- [ ] Put your map online to make an interactive map using Esri Online

+# About QGIS

+QGIS is relatively easy but I will not go over every detail here.
+If you find my directions difficult to follow, I recommend reading additional resources on your own. <a href="https://docs.qgis.org/2.2/en/docs/gentle_gis_introduction/">Here is a great tutorial about QGIS starting wtih navigating the interface</a>.
+There are even resources available in Dutch.

 # Download the shapefile and open it QGIS

 If you have not done so already, download the shapefile I provide for you <a href="https://github.com/bricker0/choropleth_map/tree/master/data/global_boundaries_50">here</a>.
 Save them locally on your computer in  a place you will remember.

-# About QGIS

-QGIS is realitvely easy but I will not go over every detail here.
-If you find my directions difficult to follow, I recommend reading additional resources on your own. <a href="https://docs.qgis.org/2.2/en/docs/gentle_gis_introduction/">Here is a great tutorial about QGIS starting wtih navigating the interface</a>.
-There are even resources available in Dutch.

 #Open QGIS